Alex Jones ordered to pay $45.2M more over Sandy Hook lies

 People are also reading…

-After the verdict, Lewis said that Jones has been held accountable.
+After the verdict, Lewis said that Jones — who wasn't in the courtroom to hear the verdict — has been held accountable.
 She said when she took the stand and looked Jones in the eye, she thought of her son who was credited with saving lives by yelling “run” when the killer paused in his rampage.

 “He stood up to the bully Adam Lanza and saved nine of his classmates’ lives," Lewis said.
 "I hope that I did that incredible courage justice when I was able to confront Alex Jones, who is also a bully.
 I hope that inspires other people to do the same.”